Araq/blog/karax.rst

 at initialization we have to do:

 .. code-block:: nim
-  setError login, username & " must not be empty"
+  setError username, username & " must not be empty" setError password, password & " must not be empty"

-The full example can be seen in ``karax/examples/login.nim``.

 Chat frontend